pha5echange/eng-tools/README.md

 The next version will fix this problem.

 LATEST ADDITIONS:

-- BETA 0.4 'eng_graph' script converts genres into set()s and finds intersections

-- BETA 0.4 'en_genre' now captures artists' musicbrainz ID (and discards those without)

-- BETA 0.4 artists with no `dates_active' information are not written to genre files.

 - BETA 0.3 'en_genre' now captures 'undocumented' artists' hotttnesss ratings.
 Fixes were required in 'multi_plot' and 'plot_artists' as a result.